tyleha/beneathdata/content/2 - Baseball Team Payroll.md

 <iframe width="480" height="360" src="//www.youtube-nocookie.com/embed/Lad4_T0C68o?start=170" frameborder="0" allowfullscreen></iframe>

-So, ONE team has won the World Series in the past 23 years with a below-average team salary.
+So, ONE team has won the World Series in the past 23 tries with a below-average team payroll.

 **What does that say about the effect of money on baseball success that I haven't already said?**